PagonisTasos/Qualia.Decorators/README.md

     private ILogger<Memoize> _logger;
     private readonly ConcurrentDictionary<string, object?> _cache = new();

-    //inject services to your constructor
-    public Memoize(ILogger<Memoize> logger)
+    //you can inject services to your constructor public Memoize(ILogger<Memoize> logger)
     {
         _logger = logger;